csu-tropical/csu-tropical/_posts/2025-11-19-GradStudShowCase.markdown

 author: "Levi Silvers"
 ---

 Delián Colón Burgos, Nick Mesa, and Lauren Beard participated in the CSU Graduate Student Showcase.
 This year's showcase provided them with the opportunity to present their research to a wide range of graduate students and judges while networking with other researchers.
 Nice work Nick, Lauren, and Delián!
-Delián earned the Excellence in Research Award.
+Delián earned an Honorable Mention Great Minds in Research in Research Award.
 Congratulations Delián!

 <!--more-->